SeshuYaswanth/SeshuYaswanth/README.md

 # 💫 About Me:
 Hello, fellow developers!
-I'm Seshu Yaswanth, a dedicated and creative Full Stack Web Developer with a strong passion for crafting robust and user-friendly web applications.
+I'm Seshu Yaswanth, a dedicated and creative front end Developer with a strong passion for crafting robust and user-friendly web applications.
 With a blend of front-end and back-end expertise, I strive to deliver innovative solutions that make a meaningful impact on users' lives.

 ## 🌐 Socials: